 Marketing/PR & Communications

 Dana Saltzman Siegel

-Dana Saltzman Siegel (Director Marketing and Digital Media) joined R&H in December 2009.
-Prior to R&H Dana worked at Sony Music Masterworks where she worked with artists ranging from Stephen Sondheim to Duncan Sheik, Yo-Yo Ma to Elvis as well as numerous Broadway Cast Recordings.
-At R&H Dana oversees all online activity, manages www.rnh.com and is responsible for all online PR, online marketing and social media.
+Dana Siegel (Vice President, Marketing and Business Development) started her career as a performer, having received a B.F.A in Musical Theater from Ithaca College.
+Prior to joining Rodgers & Hammerstein in 2009, Dana spent 3 years at Sony Music Masterworks where she worked on albums ranging from Stephen Sondheim to Duncan Sheik, Yo-Yo Ma to Elvis as well as numerous Broadway Cast Recordings.
+At R&H, Dana oversees marketing and business development initiatives including online activity (www.rnh.com, social media, PR), customer communication and new product offerings.

-Kara Darling (Manager, Music Synchronization) graduated from Rutgers University with a B.A. in Communication and a minor in Music.
+Kara Kennedy (Senior Director, Licensing) graduated from Rutgers University with a B.A. in Communication and a minor in Music.
 At Williamson Music Kara serves in a variety of music publishing capacities.
 She oversees all aspects of synchronization licensing worldwide, handles sample requests, and exploits all copyrights.